Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Functions.md

         This formula will sum the salaries of all employees in Sales department.

 ### Using Multiple Criteria with SUMIFS
 If you need to sum values based on multiple criteria, you can use the SUMIFS function.
+For detailed explanation on the parameters used in SUMIFS, visit [Google Sheets Help Center - SUMIFS](https://support.google.com/docs/answer/3238496?hl=en#).

  > Scenario: You need to calculate the total salary of Sales employees who are over 30 years old.